-With law firms constantly seeking more efficient and cost-effective ways to recruit trainees and vacation schemers, video interviews are becoming an increasingly common method of assessment.
-After you have sent in an application form, the firm will send you a link to a video interview, giving you a time period in which to complete it.
-You’ll then be expected to use the webcam on your computer to film the interview, answering questions which will be revealed as the interview progresses.
-You’ll normally have a short amount of time to prepare an answer (30-90 seconds) before being given a couple of minutes to answer.
+After you have sent in an application form, the firm will send you a link to a video interview, giving you a time frame in which to complete it.
+You will then be expected to use the webcam on your computer to film the interview, answering questions that will be revealed as the interview progresses.
+You’ll normally have a short amount of time to prepare your response (30-90 seconds) before being given a couple of minutes to answer.
 You can expect to receive about five questions.
-If this all sounds scary, don’t worry – here are some tips to help you ace that video interview.
+If this all sounds scary, don’t worry—here are some tips to help you ace that video interview.

 Practice makes perfect

 Before starting an interview, take the time to familiarise yourself with the process.
 Make sure your webcam is working properly and the sound levels are correct.
 Set your webcam to record and practice answering questions.
 Then watch yourself back and see what you think you can be improved.
 If possible, ask a friend to set you questions so you can practice thinking on the spot.

 Create a professional environment

 You might have to record the interview in university halls, but do your best to create the cleanest environment possible.
 Be mindful of what is behind you, and if possible use a white wall as the background.
 It’s also important to make sure you can be clearly seen, so check that the lighting is effective and doesn’t create shadows.
 Lighting from behind the camera, pointing towards you, is most effective.